How do I?

 APPLY FOR EMPLOYMENT

 Walker County occasionally has positions open within the county’s various department.
 A current list of positions is available to review online in our Employment Opportunities page.
-A resume and cover letter should be sent to our Human Resources Director, Sharleen Robinson.

 CONTACT SOMEONE OR A DEPARTMENT